 “When Franz looked at Mellman [young pilot], he knew he was looking at Germany’s great tragedy –a generation of innocents too young to have seen the rise of Hitler or The Party who now were forced to pay for their leaders’ sins.”

 About how to get back into blogging . . .

 I might not be blogging here, but I am doing some work over at Redeemed Reader.
 Here’s my latest post: a movie review of City of Bones.
 If you aren’t familiar with this fantasy series, I can’t say that you are missing out, but the movie was quite fun!

 August 1, 2013

-Let me tell you a story: once upon a time, 16 years ago, a baby boy was born in Ukraine.
+Let me tell you a story: once upon a time, 16 years ago, a baby boy was born in Eastern Europe.
 Remember him, he is important.
-At that time, on this side of the world, there was young family with 3 children.
+At that time, on this side of the world, there was a young family with 3 children.
 Well that family grew.
 They grew and they grew and they grew.
 They were a happy family, and they loved God, and they knew they had been blessed, blessed with 7 beautiful children.
 And that was good, but it was not all.
 No, not the end of the story in the least but only the beginning.